DynamicQueryBuilder

 7 Accessing Nested Objects

-With the object structures above, we could utilize Filter
+With the object structures above, we could utilize Filter and Sort

 operations like below: